Reyniergc/Classic-Arcade-Game-Clone/README.md

 **__class DrawRandomImagesOnCanvas extends DrawImagesOnCanvas {}__**

-**Please Note**: The enemy, player and DrawRandomImagesOnCanvas class use the super class DrawImagesOnCanvas and inherit the public methods and attributes of the super class to draw the enemy, player and the jewels on canvas.
+**Please Note**: The enemy, player and DrawRandomImagesOnCanvas class uses the super class DrawImagesOnCanvas and inherits the public methods and attributes of the super class to draw the enemy, player and the jewels on canvas.